parlance-zz/g-diffuser-bot/README.md

        - Verify your configuration by running: "python g_diffuser_config.py" or: "python g_diffuser_defaults.py"

 Updating:
  - Simply git pull or download and replace your files with those from this repository.
-You probably won't need to replace your config and default settings files, but you may need to merge changes.
+You probably won't need to replace your g_diffuser_config.py or g_diffuser_defaults.py files, but you may need to merge changes.